-The County Superintendent or designee may contract with outside consultants or guest speakers, including those who have developed multilingual curricula or curricula accessible to persons with disabilities, to deliver comprehensive sexual health and HIV prevention education or to provide training for district personnel.
-All outside consultants and guest speakers shall have expertise in comprehensive sexual health education and HIV prevention education guest are expertised in comprehensive sexual health education and HIV prevention education and knowledge of the most recent medically accurate research on the relevant topic(s) covered in the instruction.
-The County Superintendent or designee shall ensure that any instruction provided by an outside speaker or consultant complies with Butte County Office of Education Superintendent's Policy and Administrative Regulations, and Education Code 51930-51939.
+The County Superintendent or designee may contract with outside consultants or guest speakers, including those who have developed multilingual curricula or curricula accessible to persons with disabilities, to deliver comprehensive sexual health and HIV prevention education or to provide training for personnel.
+All outside consultants and guest speakers shall have expertise in comprehensive sexual health education and HIV prevention education and knowledge of the most recent medically accurate research on the relevant topic(s) covered in the instruction.
+The County Superintendent or designee shall ensure that any instruction provided by an outside speaker or consultant complies with Butte County Office of Education County Superintendent's Policy and Administrative Regulations, and Education Code 51930-51939.